Lia Nici

 Lia Nici-Townend (born 1 August 1969) is a British Conservative Party politician.
-She has been Member of Parliament (MP) for Great Grimsby since the 2019 general election.
-She served as an Assistant Government Whip from September to October 2022.
+She was Member of Parliament (MP) for Great Grimsby from the 2019 general election before losing her seat in 2024.
+She served as an Assistant Government Whip in the Truss government from September to October 2022.

+Early life

+Her father Romualdo Nici, from Pisa in Italy, ran an Italian restaurant in Cleethorpes.
+Her mother was a policewoman in the Grimsby area and later a social worker.

+Nici attended Healing School and entered sixth form.
+She took an art foundation course at Grimsby College, later taking an HND in Audio Visual Studies at Northbrook College in Worthing, East Sussex from 1989 to 1991.

-Early life and career
+Early career

 Nici was a college lecturer for 20 years, including in the media studies department at what is now the Grimsby Institute, a further education college.
 She was head of East Coast Media at the institute from 2004.

-She was the executive producer of Estuary TV, a Grimsby-based community interest company, from 2013 until the company was dissolved.
-Following its dissolution, she continued to act as CEO of "Estuary TV" (now a department of the institute, who had owned and dissolved the CIC).
+She was the executive producer of Estuary TV, a Grimsby-based community interest company (CIC), from 2013 until the company was dissolved.
+Following its dissolution, she continued to act as CEO of Estuary TV (now a department of the institute, who had owned and dissolved the CIC).
 Nici has listed herself as having been self-employed since September 2018.